The Sopranos: Road to Respect: Development

 The concept for the game originated from an idea that Sopranos creator David Chase had years earlier in his writing career.
 Chase described the original idea as "an action/comedy about a regular Joe from nowhere who decides he wants to be in the Mafia and how you go about joining."
 Despite the connection to his original idea, Chase maintained that it wasn't his idea to develop a Sopranos video game and that HBO executives spearheaded the project.
 Chase did however oversee Alan Rucker's script for the game to ensure "the characters were true to the characters."

 In an interview with MTV around the time of the game's release, Chase insisted that Road to Respect had little to no connection to the show: "It wasn't my idea to do a game [...]
 What I didn't want to have happen was that the game and the show bleed together, that any of the stuff in [the show's] story arcs [...] was in the game or had anything to do with the game."

 Many actors from the show reprised their roles for the game, lending their voices and likenesses.
 Christian Maelen, who voiced the new player character Joey LaRocca, was reportedly Chase's second choice to play Christopher Moltisanti.

 Making-of documentary

 HBO: The Making of 'The Sopranos: Road to Respect is a behind-the-scenes documentary that aired on HBO in 2006; the hour-long special includes previews of Road to Respect, cast and crew interviews, and footage of actors recording their parts for the game.

 Reception

 The game received "generally unfavorable" reviews according to review aggregator Metacritic.
-The game received poor reviews from gaming websites like GameSpot and IGN, which complained of overly simplistic gameplay, a small and linear game world with little ability to explore, blocky and unappealing graphics, marginal game mechanics, and various clipping and collision detection bugs.
+The game received poor reviews from gaming websites like GameSpot and IGN, which complained of overly simplistic gameplay, a small and linear game world with little ability to explore, blocky graphics, marginal game mechanics, and various clipping and collision detection bugs.
 The voice acting contributed by Sopranos cast members received praise.